-Cheal Petroleum Limited (the Company) operate a number of wellsites within the Taranaki Region, most notably their Cheal wellsites located south of Stratford.
+Cheal Petroleum Ltd (the Company) operate the Cheal wellsites located within their Cheal oil and gas field, south of Stratford.
 Each wellsite contains varying numbers of producing wells and associated production infrastructure.
-This report for the period July 2017 to June 2018 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
+This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
 The report details the results of the monitoring undertaken, assesses the Company's environmental performance during the period under review and the environmental effects of their DWI activities.